Between the Buried and Me: The Parallax and Metal Blade Records (2010–2014)

 In February 2010, Between the Buried and Me supported Mastodon along with Baroness on their US headlining tour.
 During the summer of 2010, they were on the Cool Tour with As I Lay Dying, Underoath, War of Ages, The Acacia Strain, Architects, Cancer Bats, and Blessthefall.

 In early 2010, Between the Buried and Me toured across North America with Cynic, Devin Townsend, and Scale the Summit.
 Afterwards, they traveled to Europe supporting Lamb of God, along with Job for a Cowboy and August Burns Red.

 In February 2011, Between the Buried and Me were confirmed to play at the New England Metal & Hardcore Festival on Saturday, April 16 in Worcester, MA.
-They were main support for Hatebreed.
-In April and May 2011 they headlined a tour featuring Job for a Cowboy, The Ocean, and on select dates Cephalic Carnage.
+They were the main support for Hatebreed.
+In April and May 2011, they headlined a tour featuring Job for a Cowboy, The Ocean, and on select dates Cephalic Carnage.

 Between the Buried and Me stated their move from Victory to Metal Blade Records and quickly released an EP entitled The Parallax: Hypersleep Dialogues on April 12, 2011.
 In May, Victory Records announced the release of a greatest hits album as a three-disc set.
 On January 16, 2012, Between the Buried and Me revealed that work on the full-length second part to The Parallax had begun and was later released as The Parallax II: Future Sequence on October 9, 2012.

-Between the Buried and Me also announced a headlining European tour beginning in Paris on September 2, 2011, and continuing throughout the mainland and into the UK, ending up in Moscow on September 30.
+Between the Buried and Me announced a headlining European tour beginning in Paris on September 2, 2011, and continuing throughout the mainland and into the UK, ending up in Moscow on September 30.
 The tour was supported by Animals as Leaders.
 In July 2011, the band announced their headlining North American "Saints&Sinners Tour" playing throughout November and December with Animals as Leaders and TesseracT.
-The band created a few medleys just for this tour, and performed songs that they hadn't played in years.
+The band created a few medleys for this tour, and performed songs that they hadn't played in years.
 They co-headlined the 2012 Summer Slaughter under Cannibal Corpse with numerous other metal bands such as Exhumed, Job for a Cowboy, The Faceless, and Veil of Maya, followed by a co-headlining tour through Europe and UK with Periphery and The Safety Fire.

 They also toured Japan and Australia with Animals as Leaders in November 2012.

 Starting in February 2013, they toured with Coheed and Cambria.

-In fall 2013 they embarked on The Future Sequence Tour, where they played The Parallax II: Future Sequence all the way through.
-Support was provided by The Faceless, The Contortionist, and The Safety Fire.
+In fall 2013, they embarked on The Future Sequence Tour, where they played The Parallax II: Future Sequence in full.
+The Faceless, The Contortionist, and The Safety Fire provided support.

 On February 14, 2014, it was announced Between the Buried and Me would record and release a live album for The Parallax II: Future Sequence, playing it in its entirety with additional instruments, including a saxophone, percussionists, flute, and a string quartet.
 The release, titled Future Sequence: Live at the Fidelitorium, was released September 30, 2014.